deppen8/player8/data.md

 subtitle: notes on the dataset
 use-site-title: true
 ---
+After every Arsenal match, [Arseblog](https://news.arseblog.com/category/players/player-ratings/) <sup>[<a href="#n1">1</a>]</sup> posts ratings using the common 0-10 scale <sup>[<a href="#n2">2</a>]</sup> for all the Arsenal players who appeared in the match.
+Beginning in January 2014, Arseblog added the option for readers to submit their own ratings.
+The averages of these fan ratings are published alongside the author's ratings.

+Arseblog has published player ratings like this for over 200 Arsenal matches, so there are more than 3,000 documented player appearances, each with two associated ratings: one from Arseblog, one from the fans.

 Arseblog.com has a dedicated section for all of the [Player Ratings](https://news.arseblog.com/category/players/player-ratings/) posts.
 Each of these posts is formatted in similar ways, so I was able to write a Python web scraper script that, given the URL of the specific page, extracts the following information:
 - For each player that appeared in the match: